PGScatalog/pgsc_calc/docs/explanation/output.rst

 The next section describes the results of the genetic ancestry analysis of the target genotypes with the reference panel data.
-It first displays a snippet of the ``[sampleset]_popsim.txt.gz`` file for reference.
+It first displays a snippet of the ``[sampleset]_popsimilarity.txt.gz`` file for reference.
 A visual display of the projection of the target data into the reference panel PCA space is plot for the first 6 PCs, where the target samples are coloured according to the population that they are most similar to in the reference panel.
-A table describing the distribution of ancestries within the reference panel and proportions of the target samples who are most similar to those populations is also displayed.
+A table describing the distribution of ancestries within the reference panel and proportions of the target samples who are most similar to those populations is also provided.

 .. figure:: screenshots/Report_3_PCA.png
     :width: 600